Soapdish (1991) Directed by Michael Hoffman. Sally Field, Kevin Kline, Whoopi Goldberg (97 min).

 A long running soap opera queen schemes both in front of and behind the camera to keep her top spot on “The Sun Also Sets.”
 Wasn’t her old co-star permanently written out of the plot when his character was decapitated?
 In daytime drama, nothing is forever.
 The crackerjack cast also includes Robert Downey, Jr., Cathy Moriarty, Carrie Fisher and Kathy Najimy.
 Written by comedy kings Robert Harling (The First Wives Club) and Andrew Bergman (The In-Laws) “Soapdish” is pure joy, a lemon-fresh spoof of daytime drama…it brightens as it lightens the days of our lives.”
 (Rita Kempley Washington Post).

 Soap operas began on radio, some originally sponsored by Ivory soap manufacturer Proctor and Gamble.
 They aired during daytime hours, for housewives (and their children at home) and centered around romance, conflict, and connection within the biological or work family.
 Because they had a largely female audience, female executives were a powerful influence in the genre, particularly pioneer Irma Phillips, who created, produced, and wrote As the World Turns, Another World and the longest running soap, The Guiding Light (1937-2009).
 She created not just generations of characters and fans who considered their “stories” part of their own families, but a whole series of conventions lushly parodied in Soapdish.
-The parallel and interlocking stories, the pregnant pauses with music cues, the cliff-hanging stories (which remained open ended sometimes for decades) and the dialogue heavy script style, because more complicated actions might require the dreaded Take 2.
+The parallel and interlocking stories, the pregnant pauses with music cues (perhaps to signal those in the audience who were using the program as background that something was about to happen), the cliff-hanging stories (which remained open ended sometimes for decades) and the dialogue heavy script style, because more complicated actions might require the dreaded Take 2.

 In the beginning, there were few male characters, which provoked the disdain of radio executives and sponsors like P&G. The audiences (and no doubt by extension the characters) were deemed, “unrealistic, vulgar, and distasteful.
 In reality, her female characters were depicted as strong women with options, education, and personality” (Wikipedia).
 Phillips drew on her own difficult family experiences for her dramas.
 The youngest of 10 children, her father died when she was 8 leaving the family in straightened circumstances.
 Phillips became pregnant at 19 and, deserted by her boyfriend, gave birth to a stillborn child.
 She supported herself as a schoolteacher, while occasionally acting on and eventually writing for radio.
 In 1930, she created a serial drama, Painted Dreams, based on her mother’s struggles.
 She wrote by narrating stories in different voices, while stenographers noted it all down.
 At one point she was writing six soaps at the same time, 2 million words a year.
 Throughout a long career, Phillips became known as Queen of the Soaps, mentoring younger women who would continue her legacy of female executives in daytime drama.